p-na/ceph/doc/mgr/prometheus.rst

 significant.
 Without the cache, the Prometheus manager module could, especially in conjunction with multiple Prometheus instances, overload the manager and lead to unresponsive or crashing Ceph manager instances.
-Hence, the cache is enabled by default and cannot be disabled.
+Hence, the cache is enabled by default.
 This means that there is a possibility that the cache becomes stale.
 The cache is considered stale when the time to fetch the metrics from Ceph exceeds the configured ``scrape_interval``.

 If that is the case, **a warning will be logged** and the module will either